 Nanny Berry Seedlings

 The Nannyberry Seedling is a shrub that provides interest throughout the year.
-It gives off ornate white flowers in the Spring, green leaves in the Summer, burgundy in the Fall, and dark blue berries in the Winter.
+It gives off gorgeous white flowers in the Spring, green leaves in the Summer, burgundy in the Fall, and dark blue berries in the Winter.
 The berries are edible and are commonly made into delicious jellies and jams.
 The leaves are long and oval shaped with wavy edges and a winged leafstalk.
-The top of the leaves is a glossy green and the underside is lighter in color; these leaves turn a beautiful burgundy in the Fall.
-The bark on the Nannyberry Seedling is dark-brown with a block like appearance.
+The top of the leaves is a glossy green, and the underside is lighter in color; these leaves turn a beautiful burgundy in the Fall.
+The bark on the Nannyberry Seedling is dark-brown with a block-like appearance.
 Nannyberry spreads by root and forms colonies that can help create privacy or a hedgerow.
 The Nannyberry can also be kept as a small tree.

 Nannyberry Seedlings will mature into a beautiful shrub.
 These shrubs are native to the Midwestern and Northeastern part of the United States.
-These plants are sometimes considered to be a large shrub or a small tree.
+These plants are sometimes considered to be a significant shrub or a small tree.
 They are also called the sweet viburnum or sheepberry.
-They are quite easy to grow because they are adaptable to most types of soil as long as moisture is provided and good drainage available.
+They are quite easy to grow because they are adaptable to most types of soil as long as moisture is provided and proper drainage available.